 Red Cherry Shrimp Natural Habitat

 In nature, neocaridina davidi are widespread across Southeast Asia -mainly Taiwan, southern China, Vietnam and Korea, while they were more recently introduced to the Hawaiian archipelago.
-As you can see, these speciments do fairly well in warmer environmental conditions.
+As you can see, these specimens do fairly well in warmer environmental conditions.

 How many Cherry Shrimp per gallon

 Neocaridina shrimp are the most suitable species of dwarf shrimp for nano tank setups, meaning you can keep a culture in a 10-gallon or even a 5-gallon aquarium.
 If you only keep these shrimp in your tank, each gallon has enough capacity to host 5 to 10 of these creatures.
 This means that you can have up to 100 cherry shrimp in a 10 gallon planted tank, although this will require extensive care when it comes to feeding and water changes.
-It is recommended to keep the number much lower, taking into account that the presence of any other fish or invertebrate in the same tank will also affect the bioload and reduce the number of cherry shrimp you can safely keep in the aquarum.
+It is recommended to keep the number much lower, taking into account that the presence of any other fish or invertebrate in the same tank will also affect the bioload and reduce the number of cherry shrimp you can safely keep in the aquarium.